 In part 2 of this photography basics series, we learned about aperture, ISO, and shutter speed.
-Now, you need to learn how to apply these settings on your camera to take advantage of your new-found nuggets of knowledge.
-I’ll try to struggle through writing this, but my wife has me on a vegetarian diet right now, and just the mention of nuggets makes me hungry.
-Anyway…
+Now, you need to learn how to apply these settings on your camera to take advantage of your new-found knowledge.

 The Great Flaw of Shooting “Icon Modes” on Your Camera

-Whenever I teach shooting modes, I always get the same question from members of my class, so I’m going to attempt to deal with that one right off the bat.
-The question is: why do I need to learn how to set my camera’s settings manually when my camera already has built-in modes for sports, portraits, landscapes, etc?
-(These are, by the way, referred to by photographers as the icon modes because they have icons of the shooting situation on the mode dial).
+Whenever I teach shooting modes, I always get the same question from members of my class.
+“Why do I need to learn how to set my camera's settings manually when my camera already has built-in modes for sports, portraits, landscapes, etc?”
+By the way, these are referred to by photographers as the icon modes because they have icons of the shooting situation on the mode dial.

 And thus we see why the little automatic icon modes (the landscape, portrait, sports modes, etc), simply will not work for photographers who want to learn to take professional-quality photos.